ont-app/vocabulary/README.md

 [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)-based
 namespaces using declarations within Clojure namespace metadata.

-The same metadata can also be attached to [Clojure vars](https://clojure.org/reference/vars) with the same effect.
+It also lets you attach the same metadata to [Clojure vars](https://clojure.org/reference/vars) with the same effect.

-There is also support for a similar arrangement within [Clojurescript](https://clojurescript.org/), though some things are done a little differently given the fact that Clojurescript does not implement namespaces as first-class objects.
+There is support for a similar arrangement within [Clojurescript](https://clojurescript.org/), though some things are done a little differently given the fact that Clojurescript does not implement metadata in the same way.

-These mappings set the stage for using Keyword Identifiers (KWIs) mappable between Clojure code and the larger world through a correspondence with URIs.
+These mappings set the stage for using Keyword Identifiers (KWIs) mappable between Clojure code and the world through a correspondence with URIs.

 Another construct from RDF that may have application more generally in